johannschopplich/kirby-vue-lightkit/README.md

 |   |   # Kirby's media folder for thumbnails and more (not tracked by Git)
 |   └── media/
 |
-|   # Kirby's core folder containing templates, blueprints, snippets etc.
+|   # Kirby's core folder containing templates, blueprints, etc.
 ├── site/
 |   ├── blueprints/
 |   ├── config/